What is the difference between who I am and how I present myself?

 Who you are is your position — the category and stance you operate from.
 How you present yourself is your persona — the surface that performs the position.
 Position is decided once; persona is performed daily.

-The REIS framework calls this distinction position vs persona.
-Position is the category you occupy and the stance you take inside it: who you serve, in what arena, with what posture.
-It is a single binding decision.
-Persona is everything downstream — language, wardrobe, schedule, what you publish — that performs the position in daily life.
+The REIS framework calls this position vs persona.
+Position is the category you occupy and the stance you take inside it — who you serve, in what arena, with what posture.
+One binding decision.
+Persona is everything downstream — language, wardrobe, schedule, what you publish — that performs the position daily.

-Most identity work confuses the two layers.
-People iterate persona endlessly — new bio, new aesthetic, new tone of voice — without ever choosing a position.
-Persona work without position is decoration.
-It costs energy and produces no leverage, because the thing it is decorating has no shape.
-When the position is clear, the persona converges almost on its own.
-When the position is vague, the persona thrashes, and observers read the thrashing as untrustworthiness.
+Most identity work confuses the layers.
+People iterate persona endlessly — new bio, new aesthetic, new voice — without ever choosing a position.
+Persona without position is decoration: it costs energy and produces no leverage.
+When the position is clear, the persona converges on its own.
+When it's vague, the persona thrashes — and observers read the thrashing as untrustworthiness.

-The practical test: can you finish the sentence "I am the person who ___ for ___" in under ten seconds, without hedging?
-If yes, you have a position; the persona is solvable.
-If no, you have a résumé and a wardrobe, and the work to do is upstream of either.
+The test: can you finish "I am the person who ___ for ___" in ten seconds without hedging?
+If yes, the persona is solvable.
+If no, you have a résumé and a wardrobe; the work is upstream of either.

 Concepts referenced